-- Loosen the centre spring.
-This spring is under high tension and should be secured with the help of tool number 506 89 93-01 before the nut is removed. - 14.
-Remove the inner circlip (1) by the lower bearing (see illustration).
-The rear carriage is now loose and can be moved.
-Then loosen the outer circlip (2) and remove the bearings from below.
+- 13. Loosen the centre spring.
+This spring is under high tension and the load should be relieved with the help of tool number 506 89 93-01. - 14.
+Remove the screw for the centre spring's rear mounting after the load on the spring has been relieved.